romz-pl/romzdb/README.md

 e.
 Paper: "Principles of Database Buffer Management" by WOLFGANG EFFELSBERG and THEO HAERDER ACM Transactions on Database Systems, Vol. 9, No. 4, December 1984, Pages 560-595.

-3. The program is implemented in C++.

-4. All data are stored in one file.
-The file is implemented in class UnixFile.

-5. The data to the UnixFile is tranfered in pages of fixed size.
-This is managed by class DiskSpaceMgr.

-6. Buffer magager (implemented in class BufferMgr) is responsible for tranfering data from disk into memory and transfering data from memory to disk.
-Disk blocks in the buffer manager are kept in frames (class Frame), where "dirty" bit and "pin-count" are stored.

-7. Heap file is a sequence of pagees.
-It uses buffer manager for page management.

-8. Pages in heap file are managed by directory of pages.

-9. On the page of heap file variable length record can be stored.

 Author: Zbigniew Romanowski